 The viewer supports 2D with multiple view layouts, 3D rendering including 3D surface and volume rendering, and 3D exports to Quicktime videos or still images.

-Miele-lxiv has many Hardware acceleration improvements for mac OSX which includes:
+Miele-lxiv has much Hardware acceleration improvements for mac OSX which includes:

 - Multi-threaded for multi-processors and multi-core processors support